Colour aerial photograph of the Kodak factory complex and surrounding suburb at Coburg, 1965.

 This photograph is part of the Kodak collection of products, promotional materials, photographs and working life artefacts collected from Kodak Australasia in 2005, when the Melbourne manufacturing plant at Coburg closed down.

 Description of Content

 Photograph of an aerial view of a factory complex.
-In the foreground is suburban housing.
-To the right is cleared land.
-In the middle ground is the factory complex featuring a multi-storey building with a car park to the front.
-Behind this building are several single storey buildings.
-To the far right, nearly out of the frame, is a chimney and water cooling towers.
-In the background and to the left of the image is suburban housing and farmland.
+In the foreground of the image is suburban housing and cleared land.
+The factory complex is mid ground in the image.
+To the left is a multi-storey building with a car park in front.
+Behind this is a row of single storey buildings.
+To the far right are water cooling towers.
+In the background and to the left of the image is suburban housing and an open tract of land.

-Colour photograph printed on medium weight paper with a white border, portrait format.
+Colour photograph printed on medium weight paper with a white border.